 Huge and even massive problems came up against and stared right into my face making me feel tiny, small, insignificant and helpless – the feeling you get when you take a stroll downtown New York losing you eyesight amongst big, shiny and magnificent skyscrapers.
 I got lost.
 Funny, someone once said: “I’m not lost, I’m just exploring.”

-I was too carried away with this self-exploring expedition, namely with figuring out what was wrong with me, rather than concentrating on .
+I was too carried away with this self-exploring expedition, namely with figuring out what was wrong with me, rather than concentrating on finding my WHY.
 The mind-boggling obsession that was.
 I completely forgot how to be loving and caring towards others.
 I never knew how to give without wanting something in return.
 The problems and aches of others around me almost never seemed to cross my mind; they presented themselves as sheerly irrelevant comparing to what I was experiencing.
 Who once was loving and empathetic her heart turned into stone cold marble and I couldn’t even recognize her face staring at me in the mirror.

 I Had to Drop Out From My Head and Jump into My Heart.
 Because Our Heart is the Best Key to Access Our True Purpose and Passion